Jin dynasty (1115–1234): Relationship to the Jurchens

 Many Balhae people who were deeply integrated into the Jin state eventually rejected their Balhae identity and chose to identify as Chinese.
 By the time of Balhae's demise, its people's way of living had come to resemble that of the northern Chinese.
 The Liao dynasty classified the Balhae population as Han in legal and taxation contexts, the same as those whose ancestry was traced to the Tang empire.
 Some Mohe groups did not adopt this manner of life and were excluded from the Liao's designation of Balhae.
 Instead, they remained as Mohe, and possibly became one of the groups that eventually coalesced into the Jurchen people.
-In 1135, a Balhae man named Nansali was chosen as an emissary to Goryeo, for which he changed his name to the Sinitic Wang Zheng.
-Another Balhae individual named Wang Tingyun invented a genealogy record on his epitaph tracing his lineage to Taiyuan rather than Liaodong.
-The epitaph acknowledges that his most recent ancestors were in the employ of Balhae but added that they only "lived dispersed among the eastern barbarians".
-The practice of inventing fictitious genealogies to hide ancestry outside of the "Central Territories" was widespread from Song times onward.